domoticz/domoticz/scripts/dzVents/documentation/README.md

 # Settings

+There are a couple of settings for dzVents.
+They can be found in Domoticz GUI: **Setup > Settings > Other > EventSystem**:

 As mentioned in the install section there is a settings file: dzVents_settings_example.lua. **Rename this file to dzVents_settings.lua**.
 There you can set a couple of parameters for how dzVents operates:

- - **Domoticz ip**: *Number*.
-IP-address of your Domoticz instance.
- - **Domoticz port**: *Number*.
-Port number used to contact Domoticz over IP.
- - **Enable http fetch**: *Boolean*: Controls wether or not dzVents will fetch device data using http.
-Some information is not passed to the scripts by Domoticz like battery status or group or scene information. dzVents will fetch this data for you using this interval property:
- - **Fetch interval**: *String*.
-Default is 'every 30 minutes' but you can increase this if you need more recent values in your device objects.
-See [timer trigger options](#timer-trigger-options).
- - **Log level**: *Number*:
+ - **dzVents disabled**: Tick this if you don't want any dzVents script to be executed.
+ - **Log level**:  Note that you can override this setting in the logging section of your script:
-    - 1: Errors,
+    - Errors,
-    - 1.5: Errors + info about the execution of individual scripts and a dump of the commands sent back to Domoticz,
+    - Errors + info about the execution of individual scripts and a dump of the commands sent back to Domoticz,
-    - 2: Errors + info
+    - Errors + info
-    - 3: Debug info + Errors + Info
+    - Debug info + Errors + Info
-    - 0: As silent as possible.
+    - As silent as possible.

-This part is stil a bit experimental and may not give you all the information you need in the logs.
-Besides, Domoticz tends to choke on too many log messages and may decide not to show them all.
-You can alway put a print statement here or there or use the `domoticz.log()` API (see [Domoticz object API](#domoticz-object-api)).

-# Final note

-If you don't want to rewrite all your scripts at once you can have dzVents live along side your other scripts.
-They do not influence each other at all.
-You can move your scripts over one by one as you see fit to the scripts folder dzVents uses.

-Oh, this code is tested on a linux file system.
-It should work on Windows.
-Let me know if it doesn't.
-There is some code in event_helpers.lua that is need to get a list of all the script in the scripts folder.

-Another note: I haven't tested all the various `device.update*` methods.
-Please let me know if I made any mistakes there or fix them yourselves and create a pull request (or email me) in GitHub.

-Good luck and hopefully you enjoy using dzVents.